satwik77-dev/UF-EEE6778-Fall25-TermProject/README.md

 ### 🔍 Project Overview

-**ClaimVerify** is an AI-driven pipeline designed to assess the credibility of user-submitted claims by combining:
+**ClaimVerify** is an AI-driven Fact Verification System designed to assess the credibility of user-submitted claims by combining:

 - An **offline expert-verified fact-check database** (PolitiFact + Snopes)
 - **Semantic retrieval** using MiniLM embeddings and a FAISS index